senadev42/testTaskServer/Readme.md

 - `geodb.js`: Initializes the GeoDB Cities API client.
 - `middleware`: Contains middleware functions for the application.
 - `models`: Contains the database schema models for the application.
-- `public`: Contains the public files for the application.
 - `routes`: Contains the route handlers for the application.
 - `server.js`: Initializes the Express.js server.